The Thesis

 Thesis Description

-A thesis is a sustained analysis (normally 70 to 100 pages) of a carefully focused topic or problem.
-It must ask and treat a question of import in the culture, engaging with both primary and secondary sources.
+A thesis is a sustained analysis (usually 70 to 100 pages) of a carefully focused topic or issue.
+It must ask and treat a question of importance in the culture, engaging with both primary and secondary sources.
 The thesis will be written in accurate French or Italian, will respect consistent conventions of citations style, and will be presented as a public oral presentation and as a paper presented to the faculty.
-Bound copies of the thesis will be submitted to the Department, the faculty advisor, and the library.
+Bound copies of the thesis will be kept in the department and can be posted in the digital archival library.

 Jonathan B. Rintels Thesis Prize